brandonbloom/cljsd/README.md

 This project doesn't do anything yet, but it may someday be a basis for simpler and less painful ClojureScript tooling.

+Born of my frustration with `cljsbuild`, especially `lein cljsbuild auto`.

 # Design